Risingshadow

 The Deepgate Codex

-The Deepgate Codex consists of three primary works, and includes two additional books that complement the series but are not considered mandatory reads.
+The Deepgate Codex consists of three primary books, and includes two additional books that complement the series but are not considered mandatory reads.
 The current recommended reading order for the series is provided below.

 Scar Night (The Deepgate Codex #1)